 George Dickinson was one of the best pitchers in Australia during his era.
 As most players did during the early days, George played many different positions and was a damaging player at the plate and in the field as well as on the mound.

-Dickenson served his local club Perth well throughout his career helping the side to successive premierships in 1949 and 1950.
-He was also awarded life membership of the Club for his contributions both on and off the field.
+Dickinson served his local club Perth well throughout his career helping the side to successive premierships in 1949 and 1950.
+He was also awarded life membership of the club for his contributions both on and off the field.

 Below is a sample of some of George’s achievements: